jsfalk/acer_r_intro/r_intro/r_intro.md

 analysis activities will not require you to understand specific details of the other data types.

-**Exercise:** R tends to handle interpreting data types in the background of most operations.
-The following code is designed to cause some unexpected results in R. What is unusual about each of the following objects?
+**Exercise:** What happens when we try to mix multiple types of data in a single vector?

 ``` r
 num_char <- c(1, 2, 3, "a")